SKYE UNITED'S HISTORY

 Over the recent history of the club (including the 2013/14 expansion) the hard working operational committee has contributed to funding towards ground improvements as part of its investment into the reserve to improve the accessibility to local residents.
 This includes the improvements of; Clubroom, ground redevelopment, interim measures such as portable light towers and cricket wicket in winter.
-The club is committed to improving the facility for the local residents and youth, with a new changing room to commence April this year.
+The club is committed to improving the facility for the local residents and youth, and our new pavilion upgrade was officially opened on March 11th 2021.

 Today the club boasts in excess of 300 players with 30 % of our members being female.
 Over the next five years we plan to expand/develop our club in order to reach our goal of 400 plus members, increase the female participation at junior level to allow for future progression into club senior teams and provide pathways for potential elite players to NPL .

-Today we are United: Carrum United soul Skye United heart.
+Today we are United: Skye United heart, Carrum United soul!